 As with every area, a typical salary will vary depending on which firm you work for, where you are based and, of course, what level of seniority you are at.

-Some well-known law firms specialising with or featuring a department dedicated to construction law include the following:
+Some well-known law firms who specialise in or feature a department dedicated to construction law include the following:

 For a deeper understanding of the topic, we would recommend purchasing any of the following construction law books: